Australian Uni Grade Calculator

 WAM (Weighted Average Mark)

-• Weighted by course credit points.
+- • Weighted proportionally by credit load points.

 Frequently Asked Questions